 At the end of the year, all taxpayers are required to file final tax returns and pay any tax outstanding.
 The final return and tax are due within four months after the financial year-end.

-There are also instances where the C-G may issue an additional assessment after conduct of an audit.
+There are also instances where the Commissioner-General of the GRA may issue an additional assessment after conduct of an audit.
 Where such assessment is served, the tax is payable within 30 days after service of the notice.
-At the discretion of the C-G, the time for payment may be extended.
+At the discretion of the Commissioner-General of the GRA, the time for payment may be extended.

 Where tax is not paid by the due date, a penalty is calculated at 125% of the statutory rate, compounded monthly, and applied to the amount outstanding at the start of the period.

 The GRA assesses taxpayers on a regular basis.
 The tax laws give powers to persons authorised by the Commissioner-General of the GRA to gain full and unlimited access to the taxpayers’ premises, records, and electronic information.
 Industries such as mining, upstream oil and gas, and financial institutions are more likely to be selected for a tax audit.
 Also, request for a tax refund is also likely to lead to a tax audit.
 The GRA usually gives notice of its intention to perform a tax audit and, after performance, prepares a report on its findings, which is then shared with the taxpayer.

 The Revenue Administration Act, 2016 (Act 915) (RAA) requires all taxable persons to maintain records of all receipts and payments, revenue and expenditure, and all assets and liabilities for a period of not less than six years.
 This is in conjunction with the fact that the Statute of Limitation bars actions to recover tax after 12 years.